secretstartups/handbook/content/job-families/security/security-leadership.md

 - Drive efforts to improve security awareness in the areas of application security and the secure development of code through education and training
 - Champion technical efforts to obtain and maintain compliance with customer, regulatory, and security compliance framework requirements
 - Secure the product and the company with innovative and industry leading technical security controls and practices
-- Partner with the CISCO to build and maintain the most transparent security program in the world
+- Partner with the CISO to build and maintain the most transparent security program in the world
 - Act as an advocate for information security practices

 #### Director, Security Engineering Requirements